 - you have attained age 59 1/2.
-Satisfying this condition allows you to receive distributions from elective deferrals. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
+Satisfying this condition allows you to receive distributions from elective deferrals, matching contributions, nonelective contributions and custodial account. - you have attained normal retirement age.
+Satisfying this condition allows you to receive distributions from elective deferrals, matching contributions, nonelective contributions and custodial account. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
 Satisfying this condition allows you to receive distributions from elective deferrals, matching contributions, nonelective contributions and custodial account.